princeabdul90/city_weather_app/README.md

 The user enters preferred city name and the current weather information is displayed on the screen.

 ## Configuring the app
-To get your key, sign up at [OpenWeather](https://openweathermap.org "Open weather home"), then go to My API keys page and click
-Generate API Key.
+Sign up at [OpenWeather](https://openweathermap.org "Open weather home"), then go to My API keys page and click Generate API Key.

-Storing Your API Key in a Compile-time Variable
+### Storing Your API Key in a Compile-time Variable

 Using the command line: